Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Most line of business applications have a certain amount of static data that does not change from one release of the application to another, and yet is critical for the functioning of the application.
+Most line-of-business applications have a certain amount of static data that does not change from one release of the application to another and yet is critical for the functioning of the application.

-For example, a list of possible order statuses is usually known at design-time, since the application needs to have the code that handles each status, and therefore adding or changing a status would require a new release.
-Such a list is typically stored in a separate database table, hardcoded in various application selection lists or defined as a plain enum.
+For example, a list of possible order statuses is usually known at design time since the application needs to have the code that handles each status.
+Therefore adding or changing a status would require a new release.
+Such a list is typically stored in a separate database table, hard-coded in various application selection lists, or defined as a plain enum.

-The common problem with storing it exclusively in a database table is that you would not have that list readily available at design-time, which also means no good version control or change history from one release to another.
-At best, the original source for that list will exist in some version controlled SQL script that loads it into your table, so that you could spin up and populate a new environment.
+The common problem with storing it exclusively in a database table is that you would not have that list readily available at design time, which also means no good version control or change history from one release to another.
+At best, the original source for that list will exist in some version-controlled SQL script that loads it into your table so that you can spin up and populate a new environment.

-Hardcoding it in the application in a selection list or as a plain C# enum is also not great, since you may need to do it in multiple places or be limited to specifying just the basic enum data, you still cannot easily use it in design-time for documentation or review, and each type of static data may be inconsistently defined using its own format.
+Hardcoding it in the application in a selection list or as a plain C# enum is also not great since you may need to do it in multiple places or be limited to specifying just the basic enum data you still cannot easily use it in design time for documentation or review, and each type of static data may be inconsistently defined using its own format.

-Xomega model addresses these issues by providing a consistent, flexible and extensible model for you to define your static data, which you can use both in runtime and in design time for documentation and review.
+Xomega model addresses these issues by providing a consistent, flexible, and extensible model for you to define your static data, which you can use both in runtime and in design time for documentation and review.

 ## Static enumerations

 The way to describe your static data in the Xomega model is by defining a static enumeration using an `enum` element under the parent `enums` node of the top-level `module` element.

-You need to give it a unique name in the `name` attribute, which should also not conflict with a name of any [dynamic enumerations](services.md#dynamic-enumerations) defined using `xfk:enum-cache` elements.
+You need to give it a unique name in the `name` attribute, which should also not conflict with the name of any [dynamic enumerations](services#dynamic-enumerations) defined using `xfk:enum-cache` elements.

 ### Enumeration items

-You can list the enumeration items in the nested `item` nodes with unique `name` and `value` attributes within your enum, as follows.
+You can list the enumeration items in the nested `item` nodes with a unique `name` and `value` attributes within your enum, as follows.

 ```xml
 <module xmlns="http://www.xomega.net/omodel"